 Therefore, automatic medical image segmentation has been an important topic of research in the last decades.
-Artificial Intelligence (AI) algorithms are exquisitely suited to obtain volumes from medical images.
-They do not require the radiologist to spend hours segmenting organs and other structures.
-In addition, automatic analysis eliminates inter- and intra-observer differences, as the segmentation results will always be the exact same for the same input image.
+Artificial Intelligence (AI) algorithms are exquisitely suited to obtain measurements and segmentations from medical images, because they do not require hours of manual work.
+In addition, automatic analysis eliminates inter- and intra-observer differences, as the segmentation results will always be the same for the same input image.
 Deep learning-based methods have especially claimed some impressive results over the past few years.
 But how exactly do these algorithms work?
 And why are they so suitable for medical image segmentation?

 What is medical image segmentation?

-Medical image segmentation refers to indicating the surface or volume of a specific anatomical structure in a medical image.
-This anatomy can be (part of) an organ, a tumor, or another type of anatomical or pathological structure.
+Medical image segmentation consists of indicating the surface or volume of a specific anatomical structure in a medical image.
 Input images can range from X-rays and ultrasonography to CT and MRI scans.
 A segmentation algorithm will provide an output that indicates a region of interest as e.g. a contour or a label for every pixel or voxel in the image.

 A classic contour-based segmentation method is the active contour model also known as snakes.
 This algorithm starts with an initial contour close to the object that you want to segment.
 Subsequently, it looks at voxels right next to those that are part of the contour to see whether these are brighter or darker than the contour voxels.
-Based on this information the contour shifts a little bit and checks again, shifts a little bit, and so on, until it finds its optimal position.
-This optimal position depends on the rules that are provided.
-These rules can be as simple as “move towards the brighter pixels”, but they can also provide restrictions such as “avoid ending up with sharp corners”.
+Based on this information the contour shifts a little bit and checks again until it finds its optimal position.
+This optimal position depends on the provided rules like “move towards the brighter pixels”, or restrictions such as “avoid ending up with sharp corners”.

-So, this is not a voxel-based method, but it still uses information from voxels?
-That is indeed confusing.
 The difference with a voxel-based method is that it does not analyze every voxel in the image because the algorithm starts with a contour and adjusts the shape of this until it has found edges.
-If the initial contour is close to the object, most voxels of the image will probably never be looked at.

 Figure 1: A snake model adjusts a contour in multiple steps to get to a delineation, a segmentation, of a structure.

 A very basic example of a voxel-based segmentation algorithm is simple thresholding.
-This is one of the most straightforward methods to use as it just looks at the intensity of a voxel, compares it to a set threshold.
-If the voxel is above the value, the algorithm will mark it as part of the structure if it is above a certain value and marks it as being “surroundings” if it is below this value (or the other way around of course in case of hypo-intense structures).
-Of course, this only works well for organs and other structures that have a very different intensity from their surroundings and are not affected too much by noise.
-It is not without reason that we call it “simple” thresholding.
+This method looks at the intensity of a voxel and compares it to a set threshold.
+If the voxel is above the value, the algorithm will mark it as part of the structure while if the voxel is below the value it will be marked as “surroundings” (or the other way around in case of hypo-intense structures).
+This method however only works well for structures that have a very different intensity from their surroundings and are not affected too much by noise.

 Figure 2: Simple thresholding is used to segment an image based on voxel intensity.
 As is already apparent from the image, it is tricky to segment only one structure with this approach as structures are rarely the only objects in an image that have an intensity above or below a certain value.

-Interesting one!
 The general idea of a registration-based segmentation method is that you already have a segmented structure in one image (or a set of images), and you want to have this same structure segmented in a second image.
-What you then need is a very exact description of how you need to deform the first image, so that it becomes the second image.
-We call this a transformation.
+You’ll need a transformation, meaning a very exact description of how you need to deform the first image, so that it becomes the second image.
 Applying this same transformation to the segmentation of the first image will provide you the segmentation for the second image.
-Technically speaking though, this method belongs to the voxel-based methods as it addresses all voxels.

 Figure 3: A registration-based segmentation algorithm first determines what adjustment, or transformation, is needed to change image one into image two.
 Secondly, applying this exact same transformation to an already available segmentation on image one, will lead to a segmentation of the same structure in image two.

-A convolutional neural network, or CNN for short, is a specific form of a deep neural network .
-It uses a combination of convolution steps, i.e. applying a certain filter to each pixel in the image and pooling steps, i.e. downsampling the image.
+A CNN is a specific form of a deep neural network.
+It uses a combination of convolution steps, meaning applying a certain filter to each pixel in the image, and pooling steps, meaning downsampling the image.
 These steps are performed in different layers of the neural network.

-After applying both steps a couple of times, the algorithm has filtered out the most important information in the image and is able to determine what the image contains (or classify the image content).
+After applying both steps a couple of times, the algorithm has filtered out the most important information in the image and is able to determine what the image contains.

 Figure 4: A convolutional neural network applies special convolution filters to a medical image to deduce the structures or organs present in the image.

-A fully convolutional network (FCN) can contain convolutional as well as pooling layers; however, it compensates for the downsampling in the pooling layers by adding upsampling layers that increase the dimensions of the image until it is at its original size.
-Hence, it can be a segmentation that can be overlaid on the original input image.1
+An FCN can contain convolutional and pooling layers.
+However, it compensates for the downsampling in the pooling layers by adding upsampling layers that increase the dimensions of the image until it is at its original size, and can therefore be trained to produce a voxel-based segmentation as output1.

 Figure 5: A fully convolutional neural network assures the segmentation output of the network has the same size as the input medical image by using upsampling layers.